FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/pricingcategory.md

 The PricingCategory column adheres to the following requirements:

 * PricingCategory MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports more than one pricing category across all SKUs.
-* If present, the column adheres to the following additional requirements:
+* If present, PricingCategory adheres to the following additional requirements:
   * PricingCategory MUST be of type String.
   * PricingCategory MUST be null if [ChargeCategory](#chargecategory) is "Tax".
   * PricingCategory MUST NOT be null if ChargeCategory is "Usage" or "Purchase" and [ChargeClass](#chargeclass) is not "Correction".
   * PricingCategory MAY be null in all other cases.
-  * If PricingCategory is not null, the column adheres to the following additional requirements:
+  * If PricingCategory is not null, PricingCategory adheres to the following additional requirements:
     * PricingCategory MUST be one of the allowed values.
     * PricingCategory MUST be "Standard" when pricing is predetermined at the agreed upon rate for the [billing account](#glossary:billing-account).
     * PricingCategory MUST be "Committed" when the charge is subject to an existing *commitment discount* and is not the purchase of the *commitment discount*.